irfanandriansyah1997/thesis/src/common/molecules/tabs/storybook/markdown/tabs.documentation.md

 # Tabs Component

 ## How to use
-Explanation on how to import and render dialog component, including list of props.
+Explanation on how to import and render tabs component, including list of props.

 ### Import Component